kubernetes-retired/service-catalog/docs/v1/api.md

 Similarly, permitting operators to implement or select their own service catalog controller would encourage freedom of choice and diversity.
 We propose a system similar to that defined in ingress controllers to do so.

-# Proposed Resources
+# Kubernetes Resources

-Given these inspirations, we propose adding the following resources to the Kubernetes API:
+Given these inspirations, the following resources will be added to the Kubernetes API:

 - `ServiceClass`
   - Describes a _kind_ of service (similar to how a `StorageClass` defines a _kind_ of persistent volume)